 Moving back with your parents

-I am all for independence, and left home at 17 to go to college.
+I am all for independence and left home at 17 to go to college.
 There was no way you’d have sent me back at 25, after being used to living on my own for 8 years.
 My rent back then was around $500, and utilities another $100 maybe.
 Again, like the car example, that is $600 a month I could have saved.

 Relocate to the MidWest… Or Central America

 No bias on any destination, well, I actually live down in Guatemala and life is awesome.
 You would need an online side hustle though, since earning minimum wage here will net you around $300 and that is not the goal of our drastic financial diet.
-But you can rent a basic little house for $250 and make it work on $1,000 or less.
+But you can rent a basic little house for $250 and make it work making $1,000 or less.

-If you are not the adventurous type, and need to earn a living at a brick and mortar company, you can still consider relocating to a lower cost of living area, in your state or another one.
+If you are not the adventurous type and need to earn a living at a brick and mortar company, you can still consider relocating to a lower cost of living area, in your state or another one.
 According to CNBC, Mississipi was the most affordable state in 2015, and what better than the Hospitality State to start a new life?

 It is a tough decision to move away from family and friends, and one to take very seriously if your only goal is to improve your financial situation.